rrnyquist/ebenezer/_Scripture/ESV/58_Hebrews.md

 For it is witnessed of him, You are a priest forever, after the order of Melchizedek. ^0717

-For on the one hand, a former commandment is set aside because of its weakness and uselessness ^0718
+On the one hand, a former commandment is set aside because of its weakness and uselessness ^0718

-( for the law made nothing perfect ); but on the other hand, a better hope is introduced, through which we draw near to God. ^0719
+(for the law made nothing perfect); but on the other hand, a better hope is introduced, through which we draw near to God. ^0719

 And it was not without an oath.
 For those who formerly became priests were made such without an oath, ^0720

-but this one was made a priest with an oath by the one who said to him : The Lord has sworn and will not change his mind, You are a priest forever. ^0721
+but this one was made a priest with an oath by the one who said to him: The Lord has sworn and will not change his mind, 'You are a priest forever.' ^0721

 This makes Jesus the guarantor of a better covenant. ^0722